Carol Cram at the V & A Museum in London

 Overview of the Victoria and Albert Museum

-Called affectionately the V&A, this museum is high on my list of favorite museums.
+The V&A museum is high on my list of favorite museums.
 Almost every time I go to London, I pop into the V&A. No matter how often I visit, I still discover new things to look at.

-The only problem with the V&A is that it’s impossible to see and appreciate all of it in one visit, or two, or ten.
+The only problem with the this incredible museum is that it’s impossible to see and appreciate all of it in one visit, or two, or ten.
 I’ve visited at least five times over the years, and I feel like I haven’t even scratched the surface.
+The museum lives up to its reputation as the world’s largest museum of art and design.

 Location of the Victoria and Albert Museum in London

-The V&A is located in South Kensington alongside several of London’s largest museums.
+The V&A is located near the South Kensington underground station and alongside several of London’s largest South Kensington museums.
 If you love museums, make a day of it.
-Visit the V&A (1), and then hop on over to the National History Museum (2) and the Science Museum (3).
+Visit the V&A (1), and then hop on over to the Natural History Museum and the Science Museum (2 & 3 on the map).
 Both are excellent places to visit with children.

 Better still, spread the visits over two days.
 Museum-hopping can be exhausting.
 Go at your own pace and take time to explore nearby Hyde Park (4) and Kensington Gardens (5) for a nature break.